 This regulation went into effect on March 1, 2017, immediately impacting New York-centric industries like banking and equities markets, but in fact, driving increased cybersecurity efforts for any company doing business in the state.

 This regulation focuses in large part on third party risk, and brings the worlds of cybersecurity and GRC together into a single business context.

-The bottom line: third party risks have transformed cybersecurity risk, and mitigating such risks aren’t simply the domain of the CISO anymore.
+The bottom line: third party risks have transformed cybersecurity risk, and mitigating such risks aren’t simply the Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. of the CISO anymore.
 The entire C-suite must now take notice – and take action.